restrepotorres/talento-B-back/Readme.md

 so make sure you're not running anything on those ports.
 ### Step 5
-Now you can go to [restrepotorres/talento-B-front](https://github.com/RestrepoTorres/talento-B-front) and start the front docker to full test the app.
+Now you can go to [restrepotorres/talento-B-front](https://github.com/RestrepoTorres/talento-B-front) and follow the instructions  there in order to start the frontend container to full test the app.